 Step 5: Cutting goes first

 Before adding to the sound something that you think is missing, get rid of everything unwanted.
 Imagine that the vocal in the new project given to the studio was recorded with the unsuitable microphone and has a strong boxy sounding.
-Don’t rush to the exciter or your favorite vintage equalizer available at your best online mixing service that colors the top end nicely.
+Don’t rush to the exciter or your favorite vintage equalizer available at your audio mixing service that colors the top end nicely.
 If you do that, you risk getting a harsh vocal, and the song will still sound blurry.
 To avoid this, work with a low cut filter and carefully clean the lower midrange area of the track with a narrow bandwidth (see step 4).
 This should make enhancing the top end an icing on your beautiful cake.
 I think you know what I’m talking about.

 Step 6: A complex Low-Mid range